Happy New Year! Let’s proactively start the New Year with a talk about some practical Autodesk Civil 3D realities.

-I manage and maintain a huge set of Civil 3D Style resources for more versions and flavors of Civil 3D than I really want to consider.
-Most people see these manifested in the Framework for Civil 3D public products delivered from this site.
-Like everyone else who does this sort of thing for a living, I had to learn the hard way to systematically manage a large set of Civil 3D Style collections and the Civil 3D Templates that depend on them.
+I manage and maintain an enormous set of Civil 3D Style resources for more versions and flavors of Civil 3D.
+Most folks see these manifested in the Framework for Civil 3D products that are delivered from this site.
+I had to learn the hard way to systematically manage a large set of Civil 3D Template and Style Library collections.

-The recent Civil 3D and The Elements of Style post detailed the mandatory AutoCAD and Civil 3D Style essentials we face in brief.
-You should take time to at least speed read that post.
-You also need to review the critical path goals expressed there.
+The essential Elements of Style in Civil 3D post details the mandatory AutoCAD and Civil 3D Style basics we face.
+Take time to review the post.
+Please review the critical path goals expressed there.

 We pursue that elusive and somewhat mythical beast – the Civil 3D Template.